conorriches/website/content/blog/access-control.md

 ```

-We return a Promise which means the calling function will only proceed once we call either `reject` or `resolve`.
+We return a Promise which means the calling function won't block, and the resulting behaviour will depend on whether we call either `reject` or `resolve`.
 If we call `resolve` we pass in an object with the details of the person who entered.

 To work out whether to admit or deny entry:
 * We open `members.csv`